Utah tour bus that crashed and killed 4 had previous problem

 A new chip seal on the road’s surface had been applied to the road a month before the crash, NTSB said in the documents.

 He didn’t have any drugs or alcohol in his system, a toxicology report showed.
 His licenses required to drive tour buses were valid at the time of the accident.
-He was also driving within the speed limit: 64 mph in a zone with a 65 mph speed limit.
+He was also driving within the speed limit: 64 mph (103 kph) in a zone with a 65 mph (105 kph) speed limit.

 He told investigators he wasn’t looking at his phone or any GPS device at the time of the incident and cellphone records obtained by investigators show the last activity on his phone was one hour before the crash.